-It wasn’t until 1929 that Churchie won its first premiership (shared with The Southport School.
-Churchie has won twenty premierships between 1922 and 2014.
-Churchie's Cricket Programme has seen numerous successes over it's long history including a premiership win in 2012 after 13 years.
+It wasn’t until 1929 that Churchie won its first premiership (shared with The Southport School).
+Churchie has won twenty premierships between 1922 and 2020.
+Churchie's Cricket Programme has seen numerous successes over its long history, including a premiership win in 2012 after 13 years.

-Churchie has also seen its winning percentage across all grades soar from 30 per cent in 2009 to 62 per cent in more recent years.
-Four Churchie Old Boys have represented Australia—Peter Burge, the Archer brothers Ken and Ron and Tony Dell.
+Churchie has also seen its winning percentage across all grades soar from 30 per cent in 2009 to as high as 65 per cent in more recent years.
+Four Churchie Old Boys have represented Australia—Peter Burge, the Archer brothers Ken and Ron, and Tony Dell.

 A number of Old Boys have also represented Queensland in addition to those who have represented Australia.

-The programme supports 40 teams representing Churchie in GPS competitions, and our Cricket Improvement Programme (CIP/CPL), which consists of a further 10 teams, offers every player, regardless of his ability, the opportunity to improve and enjoy cricket at Churchie.
-This is achieved through an extensive coaching programme boosted by former test and state players, current first grade cricketers, teachers and Old Boys.
+The programme supports 30 teams representing Churchie in GPS competitions, and our Cricket Improvement Programme (CIP/CPL), which consists of a further 10 teams, offers every player, regardless of his ability, the opportunity to improve and enjoy cricket at Churchie.
+This is achieved through an extensive coaching programme boosted by former test and state players, current first-grade cricketers, teachers and Old Boys.

-In recent years Churchie has adopted a bi-annual international tours policy with the last nine years seeing boys tour overseas.
-During the Christmas break each year Churchie runs the Peter Burge Clinic and the Southern Skies Tournament.
-All boys are welcome to participate in these events which help to build confidence and experience prior to the commencement of the GPS season.
+In recent years Churchie has adopted a bi-annual international tours policy, with the last nine years seeing boys tour overseas.
+During the Christmas break each year, Churchie runs the Peter Burge Clinic, and all boys are welcome to participate in these events, which help build confidence and experience prior to the commencement of the GPS season.
 Churchie also hosts touring parties from New Zealand and other states in what is known as Impact Week in the week after school closes in December.
 This is a good opportunity for our seasoned cricketers to trial their skills against strong opposition.